-Mariacka street I mentioned before is the place where most locals will go 🙂 If the amount of pubs along Mariacka overwhelms you – I’ll tell you my favorites:
+Mariacka Street I mentioned before is the place where most locals will go 🙂 If the amount of pubs along Mariacka overwhelms you – I’ll tell you my favorites:

 If you feel like tasting Polish craft beers, my favorite multitaps in Katowice are Upojeni (świętego Jana 10), Kontynuacja (Staromiejska 8), Absurdalna (Dworcowa 3, I mentioned it before).
 There is also Biała Małpa (3 Maja 38), the first multitap in Katowice which started the “beer revolution” here.
 But I must admit I haven’t been there for quite a while.

 Namaste (Sobieskiego 27) – great pub and “travellers club”.
-Travel presentations often take place here so if you want to visit, check their fanpage and make sure if there aren’t any 🙂 The owner loves mountains, he spent a lot of time in Nepal.
+Travel presentations often take place here so if you want to visit, check their fanpage and make sure there aren’t any 🙂 The owner loves mountains, he spent a lot of time in Nepal.
 Place made with passion and you can feel it.

-Fanaberia Tea Garden (Wita Stwosza 6) – even though you can grab a beer there too, Fanaberia is more a tea or coffee place.
+Fanaberia Tea Garden (Wita Stwosza 6) – even though you can grab a beer there too, Fanaberia is more of a tea or coffee place.
 You can also smoke shisha there.
 I recommend it to couples mostly – the atmosphere is quite romantic 🙂

 Things to do in Katowice – indoor attractions